nfarina/homebridge-sonos/README.md

       ]
     }

+The "mute" parameter is optional.
+Setting it to `true` will mute/unmute the speaker instead of a stop/play.

-The `room` parameter must match the room name in Sonos exactly.
+The `room` parameter must match the room name in Sonos *exactly*.

+## Example new config.json:

+    {
+    	"bridge": {
+    		"name": "Homebridge",
+    		"pin": "000-00-001"
+    	},

+    	"description": "Example config for sonos only.",

+    	"accessories": [{
+    		"accessory": "Sonos",
+    		"name": "Bedroom Speakers",
+    		"room": "Bedroom"
+    	}]
+    }

+# Run Homebridge:

+    $ homebridge

+# Notes

-Note that the name "Speakers" is used in the name for this example instead of something more intuitive like "Sonos" or "Music" or "Radio", as Siri has many stronger associations for those words.
+The name "Speakers" is used in the name for the above example configurations instead of something more intuitive like "Sonos" or "Music" or "Radio".

+This is because Siri has many stronger associations for those words.
 For instance, including "Sonos" in the name will likely cause Siri to just launch the Sonos app.
 And including "Music" in the name will cause Siri to launch the built-in Music app.

-The "mute" parameter is optional.
-Setting it to `true` will mute/unmute the speaker instead of a stop/play.
+You could of course pick any other unique name, like "Turn on the croissants" if you want.
+Or add it to a Scene with a custom phrase.

 # Alternative